GeorgeDoyle1175/NoSQL-Challenge/README.md

 3. Make your changes and commit them: `git commit -am 'Add some feature'`
 4. Push the changes to your branch: `git push origin feature/your-feature-name`
 5. Open a pull request.

-## License

-The Social Network API is licensed under the MIT License.
-Please see the LICENSE file for more details.

-## Contact

-If you have any questions or suggestions regarding the Social Network API, feel free to contact us at email@example.com.